Hamiltonian stochastic Lie systems and applications: Stability for stochastic Hamiltonian systems

 An {\it equilibrium point} for the stochastic differential equation \eqref{stochastic} is a point $\Gamma_e\in M$ such that

-Note that, in this case, the stochastic disturbance, which is described by $\mathfrak{S}_Y$, does not act at the equilibrium point $\Gamma_e0$.
-It can be stressed that a more general concept of equilibrium for Stratonovich differential equations with coefficients depending on stochastic processes can be found in \cite{LO08}.
+In this case, the stochastic disturbance, which is described by $\mathfrak{S}_\mathcal{B}$, does not act at the equilibrium point $\Gamma_e$.
+Note that if $\mathfrak{S}_\mathcal{B}$ is not assumed to be zero at the equilibrium point for every $t\in \mathbb{R}$, solutions may move away from that point depending on the values of the stochastic variable (see Figure \ref{fig:enter-label}).